assimtech/tempo/README.md

 Tempo is a scripting tool for running commands on local or remote nodes.
 It was originally developed to script complex `php` project deployments however can be used for all kinds of tasks (e.g. unix user management, package updates etc).

-Tempo allows you to express some sets of commands to run using a few simple definitions.
-It leverages native ssh client and therefore does not depend on any special php libraries.
-This also means it adopts the same authentication setup as your normal shell so if you use an agent or keychain, tempo will use it.

-Tempo definitions are written in PHP because it's a language you are hopefully already familiar with.
-It also gives you a lot of power to do all kinds of advanced things to achieve your task.

 ## Quick start